 In the midst of the Baroque parkland and framed by the extraordinary setting of Schönbrunn Palace and the Gloriette are the orchestra podium and the spectator area.
-The magic of the place and the enchantment of the classical music make the Summer Night Concert an unforgettable live experience for the audience – tens of thousands of them in pandemic-free years – as well as for the millions who tune in on TV.
+The magic of the place and the enchantment of the classical music make the Summer Night Concert an unforgettable live experience for the audience, as well as for the millions who tune in on TV.

 Free admission – no tickets required.